 Xinja didn’t choose the cheapest and quickest approach, but in the long run, it paid off.
 Connecting to Apple Pay, for instance, is a big and difficult project and may take a bank up to a year.
 With a robust microservices architecture in place, Xinja managed to integrate Apple Pay in five weeks instead of months.

-After choosing your architecture, another important technical aspect of developing digital banking software solutions is ensuring its security.
+After choosing your digital banking platform architecture, another important technical aspect of developing digital banking software solutions is ensuring its security.

 How to ensure the security of your banking software